HwWobbe/WipHww/README.md

 ## 2023 quickLinks
 * https://github.com/HwWobbe/WipHww/blob/main/README.md#-2023-07
    * [try skipping deeper into this page](https://github.com/HwWobbe/WipHww/blob/main/README.md#2023-challenges)
-     * increase the use of this prettyLink example & reduce the un-needed use of Preceding * chars for indents
+     * increase the use of this prettyLink example & reduce the un-needed use of preceding * chars for indents
 * https://github.com/HwWobbe/WipHww/blob/main/README.md#2023-challenges
 * hypothesis & Diigo
 * * does either of these accept email(ed) posts?